-As shown in the image below, the different parts of the food system include food supply chains, food environments, individual factors, and consumer behavior, as well as external drivers (factors that push or pull at the system).
-These different parts shape food systems and can lead to both positive and negative outcomes.
+As shown in the framework above, the different parts of the food system include food supply chains, food environments, and individual factors.
+Food systems also encompass crosscutting issues and drivers (factors that push or pull at the system, some being exogenous to food systems).
+The components, crosscutting issues, and drivers all shape food systems and can lead to both positive and negative outcomes.

 Food Supply Chains

 The food supply chain includes all the steps needed to produce and move foods from field to fork.
-These steps consist of agricultural production, storage and distribution, processing and packaging, and retail and marketing, among others.
-Farmers, processors, wholesalers, transporters, and retailers are some of the people involved in food supply chains.
+These steps consist of agricultural production, storage and distribution, processing and packaging, and retail and marketing, among others and involve farmers, processors, wholesalers, transporters, and retailers.

 The steps in the food supply chain are all connected.
-Changes to one step affect other steps along the chain.
-Supply chain activities – like processing – affect a food product’s nutritional quality and affordability.
+Changes in one step can affect other steps along the chain as well as other components of food systems such as the nutritional quality and affordability of foods.

 Food supply chains operate at different scales and levels, depending on the food system.
-In rural and isolated communities, food supply chains may be short — farmers and food producers either eat the food directly or sell it to their neighbors in the local market.
-In large urban settings, food supply chains may be longer and more complex — food is typically produced farther away and more people are involved in its production, processing, packaging, and retail.
-However, food supply chains are undergoing rapid transformations, especially in low and middle-income countries, often leading to more interaction between these urban and rural settings and actors.
+In rural and geographically isolated communities, food supply chains may be short — farmers and food producers may produce food for their own consumption or sell it to their neighbors in the local market.
+In large urban settings, food supply chains may be much longer and more complex — food is typically produced farther away and more people are involved in its production, processing, packaging, and retail.
+Food supply chains are undergoing rapid transformations, especially in low and middle-income countries (LMICs), often leading to more interaction between these urban and rural settings and actors.

-The food environment is where consumers interact with the food system for the purpose of acquiring and eating food.
-The food environment includes physical places, like stores or markets where people buy food.
+The food environment is where people interact with the food system for the purpose of acquiring and eating food.
+This includes physical places where people buy food, such as stores or markets, and the food messaging people are exposed to.
 It also includes social, economic, and cultural factors.
-Food availability and affordability; safety, quality, and convenience; and advertising are all part of the food environment.
+Food availability, affordability, safety, quality, convenience, and advertising are all part of the choice architecture of the food environment.
 These characteristics of the food environment affect diets by influencing the way people access foods.